Iretha/design-patterns/src/com/smdev/creational/creational.md

 - The subclass should decide which concrete class it should use (Factory Method)
 - When creating a new object is an expensive operation (Prototype)
 - When you want to have only one entry point to something and to coordinate actions across the system.
 (Singleton)
-- When you don't want to expose the concrete classes to the client (Factory)
+- When you don't want to expose the concrete classes to the client (Factory/ Abstract Factory)